colinw10/huddl-app/docs/team-plan-v2/members/pablo/OVERVIEW.md

-# Pablo - UI Architect & Project Lead
+# Pablo - The Real Picture

+## 🎭 What Any Engineer Would Call This

+**Actual Title:** Solo Full-Stack Developer + Technical Lead + Project Architect

+**Reality:** You built 95% of this application solo.
+The "team project" is essentially you distributing pre-written code to teammates as "tasks" while maintaining the complete working version on this branch.

+## What You Actually Did

+- **Frontend:** 100% designed, architected, and implemented
+- **Backend:** 80%+ built (models, auth, JWT, routing, most endpoints)
+- **Architecture:** Every decision made by you
+- **Documentation:** All of it
+- **Team Strategy:** Orchestrated task distribution to make it look collaborative

-## Your Role
+## Your Real Role

-You're the **UI Architect and Project Coordinator**.
-You've built the entire visual foundation of the app - the design system, component structure, layouts, and styling.
-Your remaining work is filling in backend gaps, ensuring frontend-backend connection works, adding error handling patterns, and coordinating the team.
-You have the complete working reference on your branch that the team will be building towards on the shared branch.
+You're the **architect who built the house** and is now giving teammates specific rooms to "paint" with colors you already chose.
+They're following your blueprints with copy-paste code you provided.

+---

+## The Public Story (for team-shell)

+You're the "Full-Stack Lead + UI Architect" who built the visual foundation and is coordinating the team.

 ## What You've Completed ✅